KhronosGroup/Vulkan-Docs/src/ext_loader/README.md

 instances or devices in parallel can result in one device calling function pointers that are only valid on the other device, which will crash.
-You may be able to work around this by never initializing the device dispatch (vkExtInitDevice), but we haven't tried this.
+You may be able to work around this by never initializing the device dispatch (vkExtInitDevice), but we have not tried this.

 It is still possible to retrieve the last versions of these files in the Github KhronosGroup/Vulkan-Docs repository from the 'v1.1.75' release tag.